 Learn to become aware of when you are escalated, listen to yourself.
 Then breathe, and intentionally bring your voice down, and calm it.
 This will bring your students with you for the most part.

-This is not about talking at a loud volume here.
-Although I am pretty good at projecting my voice, I have since learned that I am better off to speak quietly so that my students must pay attention to hear me.
+I am not talking volume here.
+I have learned that I am better off speaking quietly so that my students must pay attention to hear me.

 3. Eye Contact

-Look at your students, don’t shy away.
+Look at your students.
 Head up, scanning the classroom, perhaps a raised eyebrow or a smile and a nod as appropriate.
+And for the most positive classroom management style try to focus on all of your students, not just those you are keeping an eye on.

 Many students, especially young students will check to see if you are watching them.
 Eye contact, and “the look” is often all that you need.
-Works for a redirection as well as an encouragement.
+Eye contact also works for a redirection as well as an encouragement.

 4. Clarity